Articles

 • return a risk-related return to the owners of the business.

 How is all of this relevant to the individual client?
-Without all of the above ‘ducks being in line’ there will be difficulty and stresses that eventually show up – and could cause errors and omissions: this is not a situation that Continuum Financial Planners Pty Ltd could ever contemplate and we take extreme care to monitor the costs of delivering the services that are called upon by our clients in an effort to ensure that we can continue to meet all of the needs as and when they are required.
+Without all of the above ‘ducks being in line’ there will be difficulty and stresses that eventually show up – and could cause errors and omissions.
+This is not a situation that Continuum Financial Planners Pty Ltd could ever contemplate or tolerate.
+We take extreme care to monitor the costs of delivering the services that are called upon by our clients in an effort to ensure that we can continue to meet all of the needs as and when they are required.

 How is Continuum Financial Planners Pty Ltd different from other financial planner firms?

 Other financial advisers have to meet the same regulatory requirements as we do, so what is the value proposition from Continuum Financial Planners?
 We believe that much of that lies in the statements this article opened with: we listen, we understand, we have solutions – and we deliver those solutions on the basis of ‘personalised, professional wealth management advice’ so that our clients can enjoy that ‘sleep at night’ not worrying about this aspect of their futures.
-We would add that ‘we care’ about the outcomes experienced by our clients – and pay close attention to the way we communicate with clients to support their confidence in us.
+Our team cares about the outcomes experienced by our clients – and pay close attention to the way we communicate with clients to support their confidence in us.

 We thank our clients for their loyal support; and we thank those of you who support the growth and development of our business by referring friends, family and acquaintances to us (thereby keeping our marketing costs low; and our operational costs efficient).